Manivannan

-He supported various political parties, including the Dravida Munnetra Kazhagam and the Marumalarchi Dravida Munnetra Kazhagam.
-He later became affiliated with the Naam Tamilar Katchi and had long supported its ideology of Sri Lankan Tamil nationalism.
+He supported various political parties, including the Dravida Munnetra Kazhagam and the Marumalarchi Dravida Munnetra Kazhagam, both active in the state of Tamil Nadu.
+He later became affiliated with the Naam Tamilar Katchi.
+He had also long been a supporter of Sri Lankan Tamil nationalism.

 Personal life

 Manivannan hailed from a small town called Sulur in Coimbatore District.
-He was born on 31 July 1954 to R S Maniam, a rice merchant, textile trader, and a well-known politician in Coimbatore and Maragatham who has contested in the elections and won a seat in the panchayat.
+He was born on 31 July 1953 to R S Maniam, a rice merchant, textile trader, and a well-known politician in Coimbatore and Maragatham who has contested in the elections and won a seat in the panchayat.
 Manivannan married Sengamalam, has a daughter and a son Raghu, who is acting in the films and is popularly known as Raghuvannan.

 Career

 Manivannan attended the Sulur Government Boy's High School and later enrolled at Government Arts College.
 While completing his pre-university course in Kovai, he became acquainted with Sathyaraj and became friends.
 According to Sathyaraj, he provided poor guidance to Manivannan and made him pursue a degree in history in advanced English, which made him struggle with topics such as Shakespeare, forcing him to drop out later.
 While still at college, Manivannan was bitten by the stage-bug and consequently he staged a few performances.
 Inspired by the impact the film Kizhake Pogum Rail (1978) made on him, he wrote a fan mail to the film-maker Bharathiraja and the letter ran to more than a hundred pages.
 Bharathiraja took him under his fold as an apprentice.
 Manivannan joined Bharathiraja's camp around 1979, when the director was acting in and was directing by P S Nivas, Kallukkul Eeram.